Koru pāua measurement tool

 Technological modelling using CAD and a 3D printer

-Mitchell's teacher, Stephen Newnham, noted that this project really tested the limitations of the 3D printing in terms of its tolerances.
+Mitchell's teacher, Stephen Newnham, noted that this project really tested the limitations of 3D printing in terms of its tolerances.
 To obtain accurate measurement with a laser array required miniscule adjustments to components following testing.
 It was sometimes difficult to achieve this degree of accuracy on the 3D printer using polylactic acid (PLA).
 (However, PLA did meet the requirement of being fit for purpose in its broadest sense because the plastic is biodegradable.)

 The laser beams had to exit the device at exactly 90 degrees.
 The plastic expanded as it cooled down.
 Calculations for adjustments to small components had to take this into account.